NeoRise456/fakestore-next/README.md

-# Fakestore API Fetch with React
+# Fakestore API Fetch with NextJS

 this is a simple project that fetches data from the fakestore API and displays it in a simple UI.
 The project was built using **NextJS** using **shadcn** for the components.